yahweh555/Discord-Image-Logger/README.md

 # Discord-Image-Logger
+-> how to get webhook URL
+1: go to your server(recommended to be empty)
+2: go to any channel go to edit channel(recommended you being the only one who have access to it)
+2: go to integrations and click new webhook
+4: click on the new one you make and copy the webhook -> how to get image go to google and get random pic and right click then open image in new tap and copy the link, stupid

+IMPORTANT
+you need the image link and the webhook url for the code go to main.py then paste the both the link and the URL between the " and replacing the - it will look like this "webhook": "-", //  "image": "-",

 #⚒️ Setup

 1: Create a GitHub repository.
 I recommend it be private, so others can't see your webhook URL.